centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-exchange-nrpe.md

 title: Microsoft Exchange NSClient++ NRPE
 ---

+> Hello community!
+We're looking for a contributor to help us to translate the content in french and provide a sample execution command.
+If it's you, let us know and ping us on [slack](https://centreon.slack.com)

 ## Overview

 The Plugin Pack *Microsoft Exchange NRPE* works with the Centreon NSClient++ monitoring